 Many published medical papers are concerned with “alternative” methods of supporting a person with cancer during the standard treatments used by oncologists.
 Oncologists themselves do not use most of these methods and it falls to other kinds of physicians to carry this information to the public.
 Such methods should be used in concert with and the awareness of one’s oncologist.

 Tahoma Clinic has for over 10 years continued to develop these methods into a program of support for persons with a cancer situation.
 The program is extensive.
-Most persons consulting for the first time will be guided through the contents of about 20 pages of program, which will be tailored, to their situation.
+Most persons consulting for the first time will be guided through the contents of about 20 pages of the program, which will be tailored, to their situation.

 It’s impossible to say in a few words exactly what would be done in such a highly variable program.
 Almost every aspect of a person’s body-vehicle will be reviewed and support given where indicated.